 What if I have a technical problem with my online application?

-Where do I send my supporting materials?
+Where do I submit my supporting materials?

 What if I don't have any papers in English?